 If you find yourself setting up for a teamfight and both teams are in the poking phase before the fight begins, use your Lay Waste relentlessly as it has a low cost and cool down yet dishes out a lot of damage.
 Don't be afraid if you Lay Waste and the target isn't alone for the double damage.
 Any damage is good damage.
 Now the team fight begins.
 Your role is to stand back and take out the highest priority target in your range with your Defile and Lay Waste.
 If your target dies, repeat with the next highest priority.
 If you know you will die soon in a fight walk straight into the enemy team.
 Yup, that's right.
 Run right into them and give them pain!
 Your Defile will constantly be doing 100s of damage and once you die you can safely cast Requiem without being afraid that CC will interrupt it.
 Do not be afraid of death.
 That is the difficult part of Karthus sometimes.
 Be real with yourself and if you know there is little hope of an escape, go in and die to deal as much damage as you can so your teammates can finish off the fight.
 This is so important that I would even Flash into the enemy team to get their backline in the damage too.
 Remember, you are death.

-In depth answer: You may want CDR for your ultimate Requiem, but in reality, there are very few times in a game where you can use your ultimate effectively.
-It is not uncommon to only use your ultimate once before the 30-minute mark.
+In depth answer: You may want CDR for your ultimate Requiem, but in reality, there are few times in a game where you can use your ultimate effectively.
 If you use your ultimate that seldom, it is clear that you don't need CDR to repeatedly use that ability.
 Also, Defile becomes a huge source of damage in the late game but it is a toggled ability so it doesn't scale at all with CDR.
 Finally, if even after that you still want to grab an item with some CDR, your purchase won't be 100% cost efficient.
 You are paying for that CDR when you won't even need it so therefore, you should stay away from CDR items in most situations.

 WITH THAT BEING SAID-